VollMich/esphome_alarm_display/README.md

 # ESPHome alarm display
-this display reads the state of you home_alarm and displays it on a heltec wifi kit 8 accordingly
+this display reads the state of you home_alarm and displays it on a heltec wifi kit 8 accordingly.
+There is a matching 3D-printed case on my thingivers profile: https://www.thingiverse.com/thing:6853126

 ## Variables To configure
 - your Fallback Hotspot username